 The question usually comes to our mind:

-- Whether to preload the hero image or featured image?
+- Should we preload the hero image or featured image?

 - Is it worth preloading or not?

-Today in this blog post, I’m going to answer your question with real data or Field data using web-vitals JS libraries and provide you 3rd parties plugin recommendations.
+Today in this blog post, I’m going to answer your question with real data or Field data using web-vitals JS libraries and provide you reliable 3rd party plugin recommendations.

-From the field data, webpagetest result, and web-vitals JS data, you can decide whether it is the best decision to preload the hero image or not.
+From the webpagetest result, and the web-vitals JS data, you can decide whether it is the best decision to preload the hero image or not?

-From my research & testing, preloading critical resources like web fonts, and above-the-fold images improves LCP and it can reduce Cumulative Layout Shift (CLS) metrics too and you can see the result in the conclusion.
+From my research, testing, & preloading critical resources like web fonts, and above-the-fold images, and you can see my conclusion.

 Setup